Relics of Muhammad: Sacred Seal

 The Sacred seal, or Mühr-ü Şerif in Turkish, was reported by Tavernier, who said it was kept in a small ebony box in a niche cut in the wall by the foot of a divan in the relic room at Topkapi.

 The seal itself is encased in crystal, approximately 3"x4", with a border of ivory.
 It has been used as recently as the 17th century to stamp documents.

 The seal is a rectangular piece of red agate, about 1 cm in length, inscribed with الله / محمد رسول (i.e., Allah "God") in the first line, and Muḥammad rasūl "Muhammad, messenger" in the second).
 According to Muslim historiographical tradition, Muhammad's original seal was inherited by Abu Bakr, Umar, and Uthman, but lost by Uthman in a well in Medina.
 Uthman is said to have made a replica of the seal, and this seal was supposedly found in the capture of Baghdad (1534) and brought to Istanbul.

-Beard of Muhammad
+Hair

 Known in Ottoman Turkish as the Sakal-ı Şerif, the beard was said to have been removed from Muhammad's face by his favorite barber in the presence of Abu Bakr, Ali and several others.
-Individual hairs were later taken away, but the beard itself is kept in a glass case.
+Individual hairs were later taken away, but the beard itself is kept in a glass case at Topkapi Palace.